RADAR: Robust AI-Text Detection via Adversarial Learning: Experiments

 \subsection{Evaluation on RADAR's Paraphraser}

 Although our focus is on training a robust AI-text detector via RADAR, as a by-product, we expect to obtain a better paraphraser through adversarial learning.
-To verify this hypothesis, we compare the quality of the initial paraphraser (a pretrained LLM) and the final paraphraser returned by RADAR using GPT-3.5 Turbo's response.
+To verify this hypothesis, we compare the quality of the initial paraphraser (a pretrained LLM) and the final paraphraser returned by RADAR using GPT-3.5-Turbo's response.
 We select 100 documents from WebText~\cite{openwebtext} and use 4 different paraphrasers from RADAR to paraphrase the documents.
-Then, we ask GPT-3.5 Turbo to rate sentences generated by these paraphrasers versus their initial version (T5-large).
+Then, we ask GPT-3.5-Turbo to rate sentences generated by these paraphrasers versus their initial version (T5-large).
 Figure~\ref{fig:gpt-3.5-assessment} shows that RADAR also improves the quality of paraphrasing.
 Figure~\ref{fig:gpt-3.5-score} shows that the RADAR's paraphraser can score higher if it is trained with a larger target LLM with instruction tuning.
+Following~\cite{R3,R4}, we also evaluate RADAR's paraphrasers on Quora Question Pairs~(QQP\footnote{\url{https://www.kaggle.com/c/quora-question-pairs/data}}) and use iBLEU ($\alpha=0.8$)~\cite{iBELU} as the metric (higher is better).
+Figure~\ref{fig:iBLEU} shows that the paraphrasing performance can be improved via RADAR as all the RADAR-paraphrasers can achieve a larger iBLEU score than T5-large.